2024-learn/kubernetes-in-depth/README.md

 - __Backup and Restore__
   - APIServer:
     - You can save all the resource configuration files on a code repository like Github.
 However, if there are objects created the imperative way, some components might be missed.
-Therefore, it is recommended to query the kube-apiserver either using kubectl or accessing the apiServer directly and save all the resource configurations for all objects created in the cluster as a copy.
+Therefore, it is recommended to query the kube-apiserver either using kubectl or accessing the APIServer directly and save all the resource configurations for all objects created in the cluster as a copy.
       - Eg. `kubectl get all --all-namespaces -o yaml > all-deploy-services.yaml` ⇒ extracts all pods, deployments and services in all namespaces and saves them in to a yaml file
     - Or you can also use tools like VELERO or Ark by HeptIO to backup your kubernetes cluster resources using the kubernetes API.